Facts & figures

 80 million

-Since 2000, the retro-fitting of winglet devices on aircraft has meant 80 million tonnes of CO2 has been avoided.
+Since 2000, the retro-fitting of winglet devices on aircraft has meant 80 million tonnes of CO2 have been avoided.

 2.1%